20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Suggested pH range:5 to 7

-The Ember Tetra is a member of the Hyphessobrycon genus, the species of which are generally known as tetras.
+The Ember Tetra is a member of the Hyphessobrycon genus, a species generally known as tetras.

-If you are going to keep Ember Tetras, prepare an aquarium with logs, driftwood, and plants.
+If you will keep Ember Tetras, prepare an aquarium with logs, driftwood, and plants.

 This is because their natural habitat is green and forested and much of that ends up in the riverbed.